 As in some parts of Africa today, once under the Muslim Turks in medieval Anatolia the ‘hospital villages’ of the Seljuk Empire viewed the mentally ill as people unlike Europe which tortured them.

-On the contrary, they accepted them in the community as ill people with right of charge-free treatment (Songar p.3).
+On the contrary, they accepted them in the community as ill people with the right of charge-free treatment (Songar p.3).

 In today’s National Health System in Britain, Archie’s height was found to be intimidating to his fellow students thus attracting defensive aggression caused by the insecurity complexes of the mentally well.
 His manic depression began at school and he was eventually unable to cope with school life.

 Archie’s response to his arrival at a mental hospital was aggressive.
 From North to South he has resided in many hospitals and escaped many times.
-He passed by torrent of treatments.
+He passed by a torrent of treatments.
 Yet, it was his inner recognition of his rights, character and will that survived the dilemma (Linklater 1-3).

 It’s these characters I have found that are most likely to survive and end up the least handicapped.
-Whereas, for others the story isn’t the same especially where culture is involved as an additional fear to be reckoned with.
+Whereas, for others, the story isn’t the same especially where culture is involved as an additional fear to be reckoned with.